Online Nurse-Midwifery Programs

 The programs featured here offer educational programs for the first type: certified nurse-midwives (CNMs).

 The Bureau of Labor Statistics (BLS) shows that nurse-midwifery careers will be in solid demand in the coming decade.
-The BLS estimates the number of nurse-midwives will grow by 7 percent between 2021 and 2031—a rate that’s faster than the national average for all occupations at 8 percent (BLS 2021).
-This growth equates to 800 new positions for CNM graduates who complete advanced degrees in nurse-midwifery.
+The BLS estimates the number of nurse-midwives will grow by 6 percent between 2022 and 2032—a rate that’s twice as fast as the national average for all occupations at 3 percent (BLS 2022).
+This growth equates to 600 new positions for CNM graduates who complete advanced degrees in nurse-midwifery.

 Aspiring nurse-midwives should seek to enroll in educational programs that are accredited by the Accreditation Commission for Midwifery Education (ACME).
 The master’s, post-master’s, and doctoral programs listed below are all ACME-accredited nurse-midwifery programs.
 In addition, many of the programs below offer a post-master’s certificate in nurse-midwifery.